Endangered Places List

 The oldest hotel in the borough, the Girard Hotel was built between 1855 and 1870 and served the community for more than a 100 years.

-The Girard Hotel is located just outside the proposed Girard Historic District, which was determined to be eligible for listing on the National Register of Historic Places.
+The Girard Hotel was located just outside the Girard Historic District, which was listed in the National Register of Historic Places in 2023.

 A fire in the 1950s destroyed the third floor and mansard roof.
 Rather than replace the the third floor, a flat roof was installed over top of the second floor.

-The Girard Hotel has been closed for more than a decade, and, even though the current owner has expressed interest in rehabilitating the structure, it has sat as-is for all of this time.
+The Girard Hotel was closed for more than a decade, and, even though the last owner expressed interest in rehabilitating the structure, it sat vacant and was allowed to deteriorate from neglect.